BartekCwikla/Projekt_PSiO/README.md

 ### Fireball

-You throw a fireball in the direction specified via arrows.
+You throw a fireball in the direction specified by last movement direction.
 It crashes and burns everything on it's course.
 You can pave the way for yourself using that.

 ## Enemies